Listen to this policy:

 - the factors taken into account in reaching this decision (including how any differences of views have been addressed).

-In exceptional circumstances, where the safety of te tamaiti warrants this, verbal approval may need to be provided in the first instance.
-In these circumstances the approval form must be completed and entered on CYRAS as soon as possible.
+In exceptional circumstances, where the safety of te tamaiti or rangatahi warrants this, verbal approval may need to be provided in the first instance.
+The approval form must be completed and entered in CYRAS as soon as possible.